ravimalde/ufc_fight_predictor/README.md

 The UFC maintains a statistics website (www.ufcstats.com) that contains information on every fighter, fight and event that has occured in the organistation's history.
 To obtain the information needed for modelling, two scrapy spiders were made:

-- **fighter_spider** : Scraped the detailed breakdown of each fighter's bouts.
+- **fighter_spider** : Scraped the detailed breakdown of each fighter's bouts and their measurements such as height and reach.
+Examples of the pages scraped can be found [here](http://www.ufcstats.com/fight-details/b46f2f007b622bce) and [here](http://www.ufcstats.com/fighter-details/1338e2c7480bdf9e).
 - **fight_spider**: Scraped the details of each ufc event.
 This was necessary because the page that the fighter_spider scrape had no information on the date of the bout, which was necessary to calculate the age of each fighter at the time of the fight.
+An example of the pages scraped can be found [here](http://www.ufcstats.com/event-details/53278852bcd91e11).

 ### Cleaning Data and Feature Engineering